 Kasper sat quietly across from his friend and pondered the conversation that he had with Joni.
 They had made peace, but still it felt bad to watch how happy Joni was with Misha.
 Bad because he wanted the same.
 As rotten as it felt to admit to himself, perhaps he hadn’t gotten over Joni as well as he had hoped.

-Eva drowned her sorrow by getting more to drink and deciding that perhaps all she needed to do was to find someone to make Dima jealous of.
+Eva decided to drown her sorrow, getting more to drink.
+Perhaps all she needed to do was to find someone to make Dima jealous? -She wondered on her way to the bar.
 Eva’s mission in hunting for a suitable man was more successful than her cousin’s.
-She didn’t really need to do anything but to walk to the bar counter when a man already stepped at her side. ”Hi,” the man whispered with a hoarse voice and Eva looked up at him with a smile.
+She had only just arrived at the bar, trying to get the woman’s attention working behind it, when a man approached her. . ”Hi,” the stranger spoke, standing by her side and Eva looked up at him, smiling at the handsome man.

 The man was around thirty, tall and stout, green eyes looked at her with a playful glint. ”Where’s your boyfriend?”
 He asked. ”Will he get mad if I buy his pretty lady a drink?”
 Eva giggled, pleased about the compliment.

 ”I don’t have a boyfriend,” she confessed and the man smiled.

 ”My luck perhaps?”
 He winked.
 Eva looked at him more closely, normally she didn’t like bearded men, but… for him it really súited. ”What is your name?”